Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Sharpness of the Inequalities and a Functional Point of View

 \subsection{Proof of non-sharpness using harmonic \texorpdfstring{$1$}{1}-forms and minimal foliations}

-Now we verify our intuition about constant length harmonic $1$-forms: such forms should not be expected in hyperbolic manifolds.
-Manifolds all of whose harmonic ($1$-)forms are interesting in their own right, and have connections with systolic geometry, see \cite{lenharmonicform} and citations therein. \begin{prop} Let $M$ be a closed orientable hyperbolic $3$-manifold.
-Any nontrivial harmonic $1$-forms does not have constant length. \end{prop} \begin{proof} Using [\citenum{mrMinHypLA}, 8.1] and [\citenum{gjSurSpaceForm}, Theorem 12], an immersed stable orientable closed minimal surface $S$ of genus $g$ in a closed orientable hyperbolic $3$-manifolds cannot have area $2\pi(g-1)$, contradicting \Cref{areaSEulercharacteristic}.
-One can look at the zeros of a holomorphic quadratic differential for a slightly more direct argument for non-existence of harmonic $1$-forms with constant length.
+Now we verify our intuition about constant length harmonic $1$-forms: such forms do not exist in hyperbolic manifolds.
+Manifolds all of whose harmonic forms are constant length are interesting in their own right, and have connections with systolic geometry.
+See \cite{lenharmonicform} and citations therein.
+We provide four different points of view, each producing a proof of the following proposition. \begin{prop} Let $M$ be a closed hyperbolic $3$-manifold.
+No nontrivial harmonic $1$-forms of $M$ have constant length. \end{prop} \begin{proof} Using [\citenum{mrMinHypLA}, 8.1] and [\citenum{gjSurSpaceForm}, Theorem 12], a (connected) immersed stable orientable closed minimal surface $S$ of genus $g$ in a closed hyperbolic $3$-manifold cannot have area $2\pi(g-1)=\pi \chi_-(S)$, contradicting \Cref{areaSEulercharacteristic}.
+If $S$ dual to $\alpha$ has several components, note that $\chi_-(\cdot)$ is additive.
+This provides the first proof.
+Alternatively, the zeros of a holomorphic quadratic differential provide an obstruction to the existence of harmonic $1$-forms of constant length.
 By the proof of \Cref{areaSEulercharacteristic}, the existence of such a $1$-form implies that the second fundamental form $\sigma_S$ satisfies $|\sigma_S|^2=2$ on the dual surface $S$.
 By [\citenum{sysgeometrytopo}, Lemma 16.7.1], $S$ is minimal.
-Minimality of $S$ and the fact that $M$ is constant sectional curvature imply that
+It is a classical fact known to Bianchi that the minimality of $S$ and constant sectional curvature of $M$ imply that